Share

 How much should you pay for house insurance?
 Well, it depends on several things.

-For starters, how much you pay (the premium) depends on where you own a house.
+For starters, how much you pay for house insurance (the premium) depends on where you own a house.
 Generally speaking:

 • Auckland house insurance costs $2,000 - $2,500